Exploratory Data Analysis Using Einblick

 Similarly, create another ‘chart’ tile in the canvas and repeat all the steps we did in the previous one.
 But now choose ‘day’ as the x-axis and ‘count’ as the aggregate ‘day’ as the y-axis.
 We will see the countplot.
 The result will look like the one below.

 We can see that the non-smokers are higher than the smokers and the count on Saturday is the highest, which means the most customers visited on that day.

 If you observe, we never used any code.
 It just drags and drops as we do in Tableau or PowerBI.
 But this is much more simple to visualise data and get insights rapidly.
-So far, we have described the data, created a bi-variate plot, and created three univariate plots, as shown above, in a simple manner.
+So far, we have performed univariate analysis by creating three plots that analyze a single variable, in addition to describing the data and creating a bi-variate plot, as shown above, in a simple manner.

 EDA is an essential task in machine learning model building.
 It gives us quick insights into what our data is.
 So having good tools that simply give us results is necessary.
 Einblick does this job perfectly without any hassle.
 Einblick is

 - Offers a wide range of operations to be performed on the dataset

 Try this simple tool for your next EDA project and surprise everyone.
 Feel free to comment below if you have any questions.

 The media shown in this article is not owned by Analytics Vidhya and is used at the Author’s discretion.

 Leave a Reply Your email address will not be published.
 Required fields are marked *